 A waitlist setup is important to gather people interested in your idea.

-Use or to gather emails and build cohorts.
+to gather emails and build cohorts.

 6. Take a custom email